-Other- The Company continues to hold a 1.5% NSR over the core claims sold to Chacay and is awaiting the final payment of \$0.5 million for the surrounding claims from Teck.
-Coro is also actively seeking a partner to advance its Llancahue property in Chile in follow up to the 2009 drill hole that included an intercept of 100m at 1.37% copper.
+Other- The Company holds a 1.5% NSR over the Chacay core claims sold to Teck and expects to receive a portion of the final payment of \$0.5 million for the surrounding claims in August.
+Coro is in discussions with a partner to advance its Llancahue property in Chile where a 2009 drill hole returned an intercept of 100m at 1.37% copper.
+Finally, the Company is evaluating several opportunities to advance its strategy of developing near term cash flow.

-As of April 30, 2014 Coro had cash and cash equivalents of \$1.1 million.
+As of July 31, 2014 Coro had cash and cash equivalents of \$0.4 million.